UoB-COMSM0166/2025-group-19/README.md

 The game is designed to provide a stress-free and enjoyable experience.
 To prevent frustration, it includes both easy and hard difficulty modes, with the easy mode specifically adjusted for beginners and children.
 There are no limitations on the number of attempts, allowing players to retry levels freely without pressure.
 Additionally, players have full control over level selection, choosing any zodiac sign as their starting point.
 The game avoids punishing mechanics that could lead to negative emotions.
 Instead, it incorporates hidden surprises within each level, enhancing player engagement and fostering a sense of accomplishment and joy.
 The flexible gameplay ensures that players remain motivated and can share positive experiences with friends and family.

 ## Accessibility
-### 1. Input and Control Customization
+### 1. Input and Control Customisation
 The game is fully controlled via the keyboard, with clear on-screen instructions provided at appropriate moments.
-Additionally, players can customize key bindings through the settings menu, allowing them to tailor the controls to their preferred play style.
+Additionally, players can customise key bindings through the settings menu, allowing them to tailor the controls to their preferred play style.
 Future updates may introduce additional input options, such as mouse support, to enhance accessibility.

 ### 2. Compatibility with Low-End Hardware
 The game operates entirely within a web browser and does not require installation or specific operating system compatibility.
 As a lightweight application, it can run efficiently on devices with limited hardware capabilities, ensuring accessibility for a broader range of users.